vbounyasit/MyDataFramework/README.md

 I decided to leave that part for the engineers.
 Especially when the way to deliver the resulting data is most likely to be determined by whoever needs them.

-For information, at previous company, we used to store them on HDFS as parquet files, queryable through [Spark Hive](https://spark.apache.org/docs/latest/sql-data-sources-hive-tables.html), and send them to the business in csv files for their own use.
+For information, at my previous company, we used to store them on HDFS as parquet files, queryable through [Spark Hive](https://spark.apache.org/docs/latest/sql-data-sources-hive-tables.html), and send them to the business in csv files for their own use.

+_Note : The requirements above might change, depending on people feedback and suggestions_

 &nbsp;

-_Note : The requirements above might change, depending on people feedback and suggestions_

 ## Getting Started & Documentation
 The Rift Framework maintains reference documentation on